Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Conclusions

-\section{Acknowledgements}
+\textbf{Acknowledgements}

 The authors would like to thank Prof. N. Sarlis and Dr. J. Hizanidis for helpful discussions.
 This work was supported by computational time granted from the Greek Research \& Technology Network (GRNET) in the National HPC facility - ARIS - under project ID PA002002.
+NTD acknowledges financial support from the IKY Greek State Scholarship Foundation.
+0.50cm \textbf{Author Contribution Statements}

+NTD, IK and GK performed the numerical studies.
+NTD and AP participated to the designing of the study and to the coordination of the project.
+All authors contributed to the draft of the manuscript.
+All authors read and approved the final manuscript.